17 April 2015 – Global Marketing News

-Whether you’re looking to launch a new website in Russia or improve existing rankings in Yandex, identifying relevant search queries is an important starting point when dealing with Russia’s market-leading search engine.
+Whether you’re looking to launch a new website in Russia or improve existing rankings on Yandex, identifying relevant search queries is an important starting point when dealing with Russia’s market-leading search engine.
 All our researchers are experienced search marketers and being native to the Russian market, are naturally in tune with local marketing norms and cultural nuances.
-We’ll deliver an easy to use report that can be used to inform your website optimisation efforts in Russia.
+We’ll deliver an easy-to-use report that can be used to inform your website optimisation efforts in Russia.

 Google Play is favourite app store for South East Asian mobile gamers